ilhamnad/KulliyyahQuiz/README.md

 One attempt generates multiple answers and each answer belongs to one attempt.

 - Questions → Answers (One-to-Many)
-A question can have many submitted answers and ach answer is tied to one question.
+A question can have many submitted answers and each answer is tied to one question.

 **Laravel Components Implementation**